 The ongoing impacts of COVID-19 continue to complicate procurement and project delivery.

-The AIFFP was only operational six months before the outbreak of COVID-19, hampering project preparation, development and financing negotiations across 2020 and 2021.
+The AIFFP was only operational six months before the outbreak of COVID-19, hampering project propagation, development and before the outbreak of COVID-19, hampering project preparation, development and financing negotiations across 2020 and 2021.
 2022 represented the first year where normal programming operations could be re-established as the final remaining Pacific borders opened midway through the year.